jonhiggs/higgs_keyboards/keyboard/H0001-ml65/README.md

 # ML65

 A highly modified Filco Minila.
-Recommended for us on MacOS.
+Recommended for use on MacOS.

 - Serial: H0001
 - Date: 27/04/2019